 The Company's executives are provided usual and customary retirement benefits available to all employees, including the NEOs.
-These include thrift savings (401(k)), life insurance, accidental death and dismemberment insurance, medical/dental insurance, vision insurance, long-term disability insurance and a Company-sponsored pension plan.
-We provide matching contributions under our 401(k) to all employees, including the NEOs.
+These include a 401(k) plan, life insurance, accidental death and dismemberment insurance, medical and dental insurance, vision insurance, long-term disability insurance and a Company-sponsored pension plan.
+We provide matching contributions under our 401(k) plan to all employees, including the NEOs.